Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 Houjicha is also rich in theanine, which supports the relaxation effect on your mind, body, and brain.

-Not only rich theanine, but Houjicha also has particularly rich in a component called “pyrazine”produce by the roasting process.
+Not only rich in theanine, but Houjicha also has particularly rich in a component called “pyrazine”produce by the roasting process.
 The unique toasty aroma comes from pyrazine and works to relax the brain with it.

 Houjicha can be expected to have a high relaxing effect with the combination of theanine and pyrazine.